Contributing

 Run just -l to see the list of provided tasks.

-The brokenspoke-analyzer can be run using the bna script defined in pyproject.toml or by activating the virtual environment that was created by Poetry inside the project (given the poetry config file, poetry.toml) and running the cli commands.
+The brokenspoke-analyzer can be run using the bna script defined in pyproject.toml or by activating the virtual environment that was created by uv inside the project and running the cli commands.
 To run the modified BNA for a city in the US, for example Flagstaff, AZ, using the bna script:

 For example to run an analysis for Santa Rosa, NM: